 Economic capital (as a risk-based capital measure) is embedded in the Company's RMF and is used as a key input to a wide range of business and strategic decisions.
 The framework, supported by risk policies and business standards, sets out the areas where economic capital management information must be used as part of decision-making and risk management processes.
 This ensures that requirements to use economic capital are embedded within the relevant processes including, but not limited to, strategy and planning.
-Economic capital is calculated using the IM or through the SF calculation and aggregated to determine the Company's economic capital requirement using its PIM.
+The Company's Solvency requirement is calculated using the IM or through the SF calculation and aggregated to determine the Company's solvency requirements using its PIM.